tasitlabs/tasit-apps/README.md

 Tasit is 2 things:

 - 1 ) a suite of native mobile apps for mainstream users that lets them use popular Ethereum dapps in the same manner as their other favorite apps (e.g. Instagram, Facebook, Gmail, etc.)
-- 2 ) a [Javascript SDK](https://github.com/tasitlabs/TasitSDK) that empowers the creation of even more native Ethereum dapps.
+- 2 ) a [Javascript SDK](https://github.com/tasitlabs/TasitSDK) that empowers developers to create even more native Ethereum dapps.

 Unlike with Status, Coinbase Wallet, Cipher, or other dapp browsers, you can use these dapps via a standalone native mobile app.